The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: Review on ILH geometry

 \end{enumerate} Then, there are neighbourhoods $0\in V_1\subset\fh^d$, $0\in V_2\subset E_2^d$, $e\in W'\subset G^d$ and a $\cC^\infty$ diffeomorphism $\xi':V_1\cap\fh\times V_2\cap \bfE_2\rightarrow W'\cap \bfG$ satisfying, for all $k\in\NN(d)$: \begin{enumerate} \item[a)] The map $\xi'$ extends to a $\cC^\infty$ diffeomorphism $ (V_1\cap\fh^k)\times (V_2\cap E_2^k) \rightarrow W'\cap G^k. $ \item[b)] For every $w\in V_2\cap E_2^k$, $\xi'((V_1\cap \fh^k) \times \lbrace w \rbrace)$ is an integral submanifold of the involutive subbundle $\fh^k=\ker(\tilde \bfA: B(\fg^k,G^k,\tilde T_\theta)\rightarrow B(F^k,G^k,\tilde T'))$. \item[c)] The kernel $\tilde \fh=\ker \tilde \bfA$ is an ILH subbundle of $B(\fg,\bfG,\tilde T_\theta)$, and the maximal integral submanifold $\bfH$ of $\tilde \fh$ through $e$ is a strong ILH Lie subgroup of $\bfG$. \end{enumerate} \end{theorem} \begin{corollary} In the notation of Theorem \ref{theo:Frobenius}, $\xi'(\lbrace 0 \rbrace \times (V_2\cap \bfE_2) ) $ provides a slice (at the origin) to the integral submanifolds of $\tilde \fh$.
 Thus the quotient $\bfG/\bfH$ naturally inherits an ILH manifold structure. \end{corollary}

-\begin{remark} Note that in the case of the trivial bundle $\R^d\times {\rm G}$, hypothesis (d) of Theorem \ref{theo:Frobenius} is trivially satisfied, as well as the fact that $\bfA \fg$ is closed and admits a closed supplementary. \end{remark}
+\begin{remark} Note that in the case of the trivial bundle $\R^d\times {\rm G}$, hypothesis (d) of Theorem \ref{theo:Frobenius} is trivially satisfied, as well as the fact that $\bfA \fg$ is closed and admits a closed complement. \end{remark}

-\begin{remark} Let $G$ be a Banach Lie group and $V$ a subbundle of $TG$.
-To prove Frobenius' theorem in the Banach setting, one describes the subbundle $V$ of $TG$ in a local chart $x\in V\subset T_x$ by
+\begin{remark} Let $G$ be a Banach Lie group and $K$ a subbundle of $TG$.
+To prove Frobenius' theorem in the Banach setting, one describes the subbundle $K$ of $TG$ in a local chart $x\in V\subset T_x$ by